liashchynskyi/rudi/paper/paper.md

 # Examples

-This tool was used for expanding the dataset of biomedical images [@tneufcit2019] from under 100 to more than 500 images (see Figure 1).
+This tool was used for expanding the dataset of biomedical images [@tneufcit2019] from under 100 to over 1500 images (see Figure 1).

 ![Example images of the original and augmented dataset. ](figure2.png)